Wine Cellar Design

 • Flooring: Natural stone offers a timeless, sophisticated look while providing excellent thermal mass to help maintain temperature.
 Other popular choices include slate, brick, or even sealed concrete.

-• Wine Racks: Modern contemporary wine racks, often crafted from metal or high-quality timber, provide sleek lines and efficient storage.
+• Wine Racks: Modern contemporary wine racks, often crafted from metal or beautiful timber, provide sleek lines and efficient storage.
 Consider a mix of individual bottle storage, case bins, and display racks for showcasing special bottles.
+Bottles with corks should be stored on their sides, screw top wines have more options for storage.

 3. Ambiance Lighting: Setting the Mood